EtherSystem/MinorMiseries/README.md

 Here is the order of severity of predator attacks: Wolves -> Moose -> Cougar -> Bear.

+Keep in mind that Night Terror will always be twice as long as Bad Dream.

 ## Overconfidence System

 If the player goes too long without suffering any affliction, they develop a growing **Overconfidence Risk**.